-- 1. Publishing criteria for certification and establishing standards for the approval of telecommunications equipment. - 2.
-Identifying domestic or foreign organisations or testing facilities for the approval of telecommunications equipment. - 3.
-Maintaining a register of approved types of telecommunications equipment, criteria for certification, and standards for approval. - 4.
-Entering into agreements with standards and/or certification bodies or regulatory agencies locally, regionally or internationally, to provide mutual recognition, certification and approval of telecommunications equipment.
+- 1. publishing criteria for certification and establishing standards for the approval of telecommunications equipment. - 2. identifying domestic or foreign organisations or testing facilities for the approval of telecommunications equipment. - 3. maintaining a register of approved types of telecommunications equipment, criteria for certification, and standards for approval. - 4. entering into agreements with standards and/or certification bodies or regulatory agencies locally, regionally or internationally, to provide mutual recognition, certification and approval of telecommunications equipment.

-Given the large number of telecommunications equipment standards currently in force or being developed in the international arena, and the different equipment standards and frequency allocations that exist or are in force in different (ITU) regions, the Authority's approach to telecommunications equipment standardisation and certification takes into account the local needs of the private and government sectors, the public interest, and the applicability of relevant standards to Trinidad and Tobago given the country's current stage of development.
-It is recognised that Trinidad and Tobago is primarily an importer and user of telecommunications equipment, and this situation is expected to continue for the foreseeable future.
+Given the large number of telecommunications equipment standards currently in force or being developed internationally, and the different equipment standards and frequency allocations that exist or are in force in different ITU regions, the Authority's approach to telecommunications equipment standardisation and certification takes into account the local needs of the private and government sectors, the public interest, and the applicability of relevant standards to Trinidad and Tobago in light of its current stage of development.

-Hence it is envisaged that equipment certification, and standards development and/or adoption would continue to be driven by user needs in the areas of (but not limited to) safety and public health, frequency assignments, RF power allocations, RF interference mitigation, and telecommunications networks and interoperability requirements.
+It is recognised that the country is primarily an importer and user of telecommunications equipment, and this situation is expected to continue for the foreseeable future.
+Hence it is envisaged that equipment certification and standards development and/or adoption will continue to be driven by user needs in the areas of (but not limited to) safety and public health, frequency assignments, RF power allocations, RF interference mitigation, and telecommunications networks and interoperability requirements.